Outpatient Speech Therapy

 Speech therapy can assess, diagnose and treat speech, language, swallowing disorders and cognitive-communication disorders resulting from head/neck cancer, stroke, brain injury, brain tumors, and/or other neurological conditions, including Parkinson's disease and multiple sclerosis.

-In addition to treating the disorders above, our certified speech-language pathologist (SLP) is also certified in Lee Silverman Voice Therapy (evidence-based treatment program used with patients who have difficulty with speech due to Parkinson’s), McNeil Dysphagia Therapy Program (for difficulty swallowing), Vital Stim (for difficulty swallowing) and extra training for lymphedema of the head and neck.
+In addition to treating the disorders detailed above, our American Speech-Language-Hearing Association certified Bilingual Speech-Language Pathologist (SLP) is also certified in Speak Out! (a treatment program used with patients who have difficulty with speech due to Parkinson’s Disease), Vital Stim (for difficulty swallowing) and is a Certified Brain Injury Specialist through the Brain Injury Association of America.

 If an adult is experiencing problems with speech, language, cognition, voice and/or swallowing, our SLP can help them recover the necessary function(s) or help them adjust to their current skills.